Cancel anytime

 Overview

 The iShares Asia 50 ETF (ASIA) seeks to track the investment results of an index composed of 50 of the largest Asia (ex-Japan) companies.
-It offers exposure to large-cap companies in developing Asia, excluding Japan, providing diversification across various sectors and countries.
+It provides exposure to a concentrated portfolio of leading companies in developing Asia, primarily focusing on China, South Korea, and Taiwan.
+The ETF offers investors a way to participate in the growth potential of the Asian economy while diversifying across multiple sectors and countries.

 Reputation and Reliability